Tsui Po-ko: Ambush of police constables

-At 11pm on 16 March 2006, Police Constable Wilson Sin Ka-keung of the Tsim Sha Tsui Divisional Patrol Team 1 and Police Constable Tsang Kwok-hang, who had been transferred from the Kowloon City Police District a week earlier, arrived at the Hitchin Regal Ferry Pier in a police car after a 15-minute training session at the Tsim Sha Tsui Police Station and started their patrol, they then passed through the pedestrian subway (the scene of the crime), turned right and returned to Battersea Road Middle School.
-On the way, they stopped and questioned a man near Hinckley Road, who was subsequently cleared and released.

-On 17 March 2006, 28-year-old Constable Wilson Sin Ka-keung (冼家強) and 33-year-old Constable Tsang Kwok-hang (曾國恒) were ambushed by Tsui while on patrol in the pedestrian subway connecting Austin Road and Canton Road between the areas of Tsim Sha Tsui and Kwun Chung.
-Constable Sin reported seeing Tsui lurking on the northern stairs of the subway and attempted to approach him.
-When the officers approached, Tsui fired upon both officers, striking Sin in the head and left leg and mortally wounding Tsang in the head.
-Sin and Tsang returned fire, with Sin missing 2 shots while Tsang hit Tsui with 5 shots to the torso and head, killing him after arrival at Queen Elizabeth Hospital.
-Tsang would re-holster his revolver and radio for help before succumbing to his wounds at the same hospital, while Sin would survive the incident.
-The revolver used by Tsui in the shootout was confirmed to be the service revolver taken from Constable Leung and used in the heist in 2001.
+Near 1am on 17 March 2006, two police constables28-year-old Wilson Sin Ka-keung (冼家強) and 33-year-old Tsang Kwok-hang (曾國恒)were ambushed by Tsui while on patrol in a pedestrian subway in Tsim Sha Tsui and Kwun Chung.
+Sin reported seeing Tsui lurking on the northern stairs of the subway and attempted to approach him.
+Tsui subsequently fired upon both officers, striking Sin in the head and left leg, and Tsang in the head.
+The constables returned fire, with Tsui was hit by five shots to the torso and head.
+Tsang and Tsui succumbed to their wounds and were pronounced dead at Queen Elizabeth Hospital, while Sin would survive the incident.
+The revolver used by Tsui in the shootout was confirmed to be the service revolver taken from Leung and used in the heist in 2001.

-The Force held a funeral service for Tsang on 4 April 2006 at the World Funeral Parlour, Hung Hom, with the body buried at Wyant Garden, Wo Hop Shek immediately after the service.

-Constable Sin was awarded the Medal for Bravery (Gold) for his actions and wrote a book about his experience.
+The police force held a funeral service for Tsang on 4 April 2006, and his body was buried at Wyant Garden.
+Sin was awarded the Medal for Bravery (Gold) for his actions and wrote a book about his experience.